 I admit it I did it.
 I always consider it the most touristic thing to do and I wouldn’t normally do it.
 However this time I thought I would learn a lot of history and legends on Queretaro and that was exactly what happened.
-A pleasant ride on the old tram with a local guide explaining all the funny stories about the city.
-It’s only 70 pesos and all worth it.
+It turned out to be one of the most fun things to do in Queretaro.
+It’s a pleasant ride on the old tram with a local guide explaining all the funny stories about the city.
+It’s only 130 pesos and all worth it.

 Visit casa de la Ecala

 Visit the Casa de la Ecala, one of the most beautiful examples of the baroque style in Santiago de Queretaro.
 It was built in XVIII century as the residency of the Governor of the city, don Tomás López de Ecala.
 It’s especially beautiful for its facade with the gorgeous arcade of the ground floor and the balconies of the upper building with beautifully made iron handrails.
 It’s located in front of Plaza de Armas.

 Walk around the university district up to Cierro de las Campanas

 Cierro de las Campanas is a beautiful well kept park where you will find a small chapel and a muniment dedicated to Maximiliano de Hamburg who was killed here so that Benito Juarez was restored back in power.

 It is now one of the most beautiful boutique hotels in Queretaro.
 You will know the funny story behind it if you take a bus tour

 Visit the Museum of Contemporary Art

 The Museum of Contemporary Art, also known as MACQ is a recent addition to the already vast array of Museums available in Queretaro.
 It opened its doors in 2018 and hosts artworks from different Mexican artists.
 The exhibitions are temporary and change every 3 months.
 It’s located right by Plaza Fundadores.